gc-proto/experimental/results-resultats/drr-full-page.md

   <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Analysis of the next three years of spending</summary>
   <p>[Insert narrative that explains significant trends.
 Include any footnotes]</p>
   </details>
-    <p>More detailed <a href="https://www.tbs-sct.canada.ca/ems-sgd/edb-bdd/index-eng.html#start">financial information from previous years</a> is available on Finances section of GC InfoBase [hyperlink to  Finances section on organization&rsquo;s GC InfoBase page].</p>
+    <p>More detailed <a href="https://www.tbs-sct.canada.ca/ems-sgd/edb-bdd/index-eng.html#start">financial information from previous years</a> is available on Finances section of GC InfoBase [hyperlink to  Finances section on Department&rsquo;s GC InfoBase page].</p>
  </section>

  <section>